Cracked with force and seasoned with bold flavours, Chinese smashed cucumber salad is a quick, fun and refreshing dish to make.

 Alternatively, prepare a bigger portion and serve this salad as a side dish for Western-style meals.
 It also makes a great accompaniment to barbeque food.
 When in China, I always order it when having Xinjiang-style grilled lamb skewers.

 What type of chilli oil to use?
 You may ask.
-The most common one used in this dish is the classic Chinese chilli oil that’s made with dried chilli and oil infused with aromatics and spices.
+The most common one used in this dish is the classic Chinese chili oil that’s made with dried chili and oil infused with aromatics and spices.
 My favourite ought to be the homemade version, a must-have condiment in my kitchen.

 If you haven’t made it, this is a good opportunity to try it.
 Apart from being added to smashed cucumber, it makes so many dishes extra delicious.
 You can use it to: